 - The Devil May Cry series seems to have zig-zagged.
-The first was Nintendo Hard, the second dialed back the difficulty to the point of many considering it It's Easy, so It Sucks, the third was a bit more difficult than the first (to the point that Devil May Cry 3: Special Edition was released primarily because of how unfair the first release was), and the fourth was much easier, though the fourth was still pretty difficult.
+The first was Nintendo Hard, the second dialed back the difficulty to the point of many considering it It's Easy, So It Sucks, the third was more difficult than the first (to the point that Devil May Cry 3: Special Edition was released primarily because of how unfair the first release was), and the fourth was much easier, though the fourth was still pretty difficult.

 - Discworld 2 was made much easier than the first game, although this was mostly due to the fact that the puzzles went from being totally obscure non-sequiturs to proper Moon Logic Puzzles.